lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ### Installing NetPyNE

-Information about NetPyNE installation can be found at: http://netpyne.org/install.html
+Information about NetPyNE installation can be found at: http://netpyne.org/install.html.

-We suggest you to follow installation steps using pip without GUI version.
+We suggest that you follow the installation steps using pip without GUI version.
 To install NetPyNE through pip run from your terminal:

 ```
 pip install netpyne